torvalds/linux/Documentation/driver-api/mei/mei.rst

 Intel MEI Driver
 ================

-The driver exposes a character device with device nodes /dev/meiX.
+The driver exposes a character device with device analdes /dev/meiX.

 An application maintains communication with an Intel ME feature while /dev/meiX is open.
 The binding to a specific feature is performed by calling